Use of drones for non-commercial purposes

 Whether using drones under 25kg or over 25kg, commercial users should obtain a formal UAS (Unmanned Aircraft Systems) qualification, accredited by the CAA (Civil Aviation Authority), and operators must obtain the relevant permission from the landowner.

 You will also need Public Liability Insurance and Aviation Liability Insurance cover.
 Where necessary, evidence of these documents should be presented.
-Snowdonia National Park Authority (SNPA) kindly requests that all organisers discuss their activities with relevant Authority staff beforehand to avoid any difficulties.
+Eryri National Park Authority (ENPA) kindly requests that all organisers discuss their activities with relevant Authority staff beforehand to avoid any difficulties.

-Permission and licensing will be required to use drones on SNPA property, such as on the summit of Yr Wyddfa or other SNPA owned areas such as car parks.
-This can be arranged through SNPA’s Property Department at the National Park Office in Penrhyndeudraeth.
+Permission and licensing will be required to use drones on ENPA property, such as on the summit of Yr Wyddfa or other ENPA owned areas such as car parks.
+This can be arranged through ENPA’s Property Department at the National Park Office in Penrhyndeudraeth.

 Basic rules for using drones in Eryri National Park